oslabs-beta/KubeScrape/README.md

 *As a feature enhance, we are looking to allow users to input the port which you are running Prometheus on*

 ###### Optional
 KubeScrape's alerts tab will only showcase alert details if Prometheus alert rules are configured.
-However, the application will still display other details regarding your k8 cluster even if alert rules are not implemented.
+However, the application will still display other details regarding your kubernetes cluster even if alert rules are not implemented.

 ###### I need help installing Prometheus, node exporter, or kube-state-metrics
 If you do not have the above requirements set up please go to the following repo which includes sample manifest files for Prometheus (including alert rules), node exporter, and kube-state-metrics.
 Follow the 4-step process in the ReadMe to deploy Prometheus with ease.